 We started day two early to fit in breakfast and a hike—so we could be back in Asheville in time for our afternoon rooftop bar tour.
 For breakfast, we drove 20 minutes west of our Fairview rental to grab food at the vegan-friendly Green Sage Cafe south location closest to Arden.
 I ordered a large breakfast sandwich and a coffee-to-go, which with a few snacks later in the day—kept me satisfied until I had the chance to share in appetizers at our bar tour later.

 After enjoying breakfast outdoors, we piled into our two cars heading east, driving toward Fairview and past it to the Wildcat Rock Trailhead, a 30-minute ride.
-For more detail about hiking the Wildcat Rock Trail, check out my article “What You Need to Know to Hike the Wildcat Rock Trail,” where I share an overview of the trail, tips for your visit, and what I loved most about it.
+For more detail about hiking the Wildcat Rock Trail, check out this detailed guide, where I share an overview of the trail, tips for your visit, and what I loved most about it.

 To help you decide if booking a tour is right for you or your group, I share a breakdown of its pros and cons below.
 The tour positives include guided group transportation to three Asheville rooftop bars paired with half-size specialty cocktails at each stop, with a mini-history overview of the Asheville area.